 The inflammatory response observed in ILD targets the interstitium, which is comprised of the fibrous septa and alveolar walls that give structure to the lungs.
 Within the interstitium lie the pulmonary vessels, lymphatics, and bronchi.
 The inflammatory response may be expressed against cells in any or all of these structures (Fig. 104-1).
 Often it is focused on one component of the interstitium, permitting a loose categorization of two patterns of injury: granulomatous and alveolitic (Table 104-1).1,2

 Table 104-1Categorization of Interstitial Lung Disease Into Granulomatous and Alveolitic Subtypes ||Download (.pdf) Table 104-1Categorization of Interstitial Lung Disease Into Granulomatous and Alveolitic Subtypes

 Foreign body/Inorganic dust

 Idiopathic interstitial pneumonias

 Morphologically, the lung parenchyma has two general components: airspace and interstitium.
 The airspace is comprised of the respiratory bronchioles, alveolar ducts, and alveoli.
 The interstitium consists of the fibrous septa, alveolar walls, and connective tissues that surround the vascular and bronchial lumina.

 The pattern of disease injury denoted as granulomatous is initiated by a cell-mediated immune response to a foreign or self-protein, that is antigen, which may or may not be known.
 The response is initiated by a release of inflammatory cytokines.
 Activated immune cells, typically macrophages, encircle and engulf the protein that the immune system has failed to recognize in an antigen-specific fashion.
-The antigen is sequestered ...
+The antigen is sequestered and granulomata ...